-Identify HSOF Version 3.2 software by entering the SHOW THIS_CONTROLLER command at the CLI prompt.
-The resulting display lists the software revision level as version "V32Z-x" (where x represents the number of patches associated with this version of software that are correctly installed).
+You can identify HSOF Version 5.2 Software by entering the SHOW THIS_CONTROLLER command at the CLI prompt.
+The resulting display lists the software revision level as Version "V52Z-x" (where x represents the number of patches associated with this Version of software that are correctly installed).